FabioDimola/Film-Analyzer/README.md

 - Implement a machine learning model to classify movies by genre based on metadata.
 - Experiment with other visualization libraries like `seaborn` or `plotly`.

-## Contributing

-Feel free to submit pull requests if you’d like to improve the project or add new features.
-Please create an issue for any major changes you wish to propose.

 ---